ProjectOpenSea/opensea-js/README.md

 ### Fetching Orders

-To retrieve a list of offers and auction on an asset, you can use an instance of the `OpenSeaAPI` exposed on the client.
+To retrieve a list of offers and auctions on an asset, you can use an instance of the `OpenSeaAPI` exposed on the client.
 Parameters passed into API filter objects are camel-cased and serialized before being sent as [OpenSea API parameters](https://docs.opensea.io/v2.0/reference):

 ```JavaScript
 // Get offers (bids), a.k.a. orders where `side == 0`